LukePappa/Ourism/text.md

-One who devotes oneself to cultivating the fulfillment derived smnply from existing is an Ourite.
+The fulfillment derived simply from existing is called Ennea.
+One who devotes oneself to cultivating Ennea is an Ourite.